advename/The-React-Library-guide/README.md

 ### 2.1.2 – What to expose?
-There is no single correct answers as it depends on *compatibility* and *performance*.
+There is no single correct answer as it depends on *compatibility* and *performance*.
 We will deal later on with the implementations.

 A new React library, should output in its `package.json`
 ```js